lightclient/blog/content/blog/2020-10-02-eth2-is-a-rollup.md

 Traditionally, improving the data throughput on a blockchain required [out-of-band agreements][7] on the minimum supported hardware / bandwidth requirements of the system -- implying a certain acceptable blocksize.
-Recent work by Al-Bassam et al. provides [a probabilistic mechanism][8] to ensure data availability.
-This work was further extended by M. Yu et al. with their [Coded Merkle Tree][9] accumulator, which provides order-optimal metrics.
+Recent work by Mustafa Al-Bassam and Vitalik Buterin provides [a probabilistic mechanism][8] to ensure data availability.
+This work was further extended by M.
+Yu et al. with their [Coded Merkle Tree][9] accumulator, which provides order-optimal metrics.

 The key insight to these schemes is the relaxation of the requirement that participants in the network download all the data.
-Instead, Al-Bassam proposed that participants in the network randomly sample small chunks of the block to ensure that the proposer has made the data available.
+Instead, Vitalik proposed that participants in the network randomly sample small chunks of the block to ensure that the proposer has made the data available.
 The danger is that the block proposer only needs to hide a small amount of data to carry out a data